Capital Gains Calculator

 Assumptions

 Calculations use marginal tax rates as of Janaury 2024.
 Rates take all federal and provincial taxes and surtaxes into account and the basic personal tax credit.
 Calculations do not factor in the AMT (Alternative Minimum Tax), if applicable.
-The new inclusion rate rules have not yet been passed into law.

 Note